parpalak/s2/_doc/comments.md

     - `spam`: The comment is considered spam.
     - `blatant`: The comment is blatant spam and can be safely ignored.

+   The decision logic combines the detector status and local heuristics:
-   If the comment is not marked as `ham`, an additional validation step checks for the presence of links in the comment text.
-If links are found, an error is returned.
+   - If the comment is not marked as `ham` and contains links, an error about links is returned.
-   If no links are found and the comment is marked as `blatant`, another validation error about spam is returned.
+   - If the comment is marked as `blatant`, an error about spam is returned.
+   - Even when Akismet returns `ham`, comments that contain links or HTML tags are sent to manual moderation (not auto-published).

 4. **Moderation Logic**
    The engine supports optional manual moderation, controlled via the `S2_PREMODERATION` parameter, which can be enabled in the [control panel](https://github.com/parpalak/s2/wiki/Control-Panel#configuration).

-   The moderation decision in `SpamDetectorReport::shouldGoToModeration()` is based on both the spam detection result and the moderation setting:
+   The moderation decision is made by the `SpamDecision`:

-    - If the comment is `ham`, it is published immediately.
+    - If the comment is `ham` and contains no links or HTML tags, it is published immediately.
     - Comments classified as `spam` or `blatant` are never published directly.
+    - Comments marked as `ham` but containing links or HTML tags are always sent for manual review.
     - If moderation is **enabled**, comments with spam check statuses `disabled` or `failed` are sent for manual review.